1912 Summer Olympics medal table

+represents countries that won at least one gold medal.

+represents countries that won at least one silver medal but no gold medals.

+represents countries that won at least one bronze medal (no gold or silver).

+represents participating countries that did not win medals.

+represents entities that did not participate at the 1912 Summer Olympics.

 The 1912 Summer Olympics, officially known as the Games of the V Olympiad, were an international multi-sport event held in Stockholm, Sweden, between 5 May and 27 July 1912.
 A total of 2,407 athletes representing 28 National Olympic Committees (NOCs) participated, which included seven teams making their Olympic debut at the Summer Games; Chile, Egypt, Iceland, Japan, Luxembourg, Portugal, and Serbia.
 The games featured 107 events in 19 disciplines.
 The games included the Olympic debut of equestrian dressage and eventing, as well as the modern pentathlon.

 Athletes representing 19 NOCs received at least one medal, with 16 winning at least one gold medal.
 Sweden won the most medals overall, with 65, while the United States won the most gold medals, with 44.
 Among individual participants, Swedish shooter Vilhelm Carlberg, Finnish runner Hannes Kolehmainen, and American shooter Alfred Lane tied for the most gold medals, with three each.
 Carlberg had the most total medals, with five (three gold, two silver).